adamilcake/Adamilcake/README.md

 <br><b>Interests:</b> <i>Adamil</i> + more in my  <a href=https://bonded.straw.page/>Strawpage!</a>
 <p align="center">
     <br><b>About me :3 </b>
- <br> Anyway, I'm just a silly guy who has 10 million interests. <br>I'm very friendly!
+ <br> I'm just a silly guy who has 10 million interests. <br>I'm very friendly!
 Don't be afraid to talk to me :3 <b> My patreon will have WAY more info abt me :3 </b>
 <p align="center">
     <br><b>DNI:</b>
  <br><b> Minors dni.
 E</b>(You shouldn't even be on 18+ server), Basic DNI, Proshippers, Roleplaying (I do NOT do this and will not respond) <br><b>KAELUC SHIPPERS</b> :Thumbs up: